-In keeping with how funds have been dispersed in the past, the California Department of Education (CDE) prepared and sent Grant Award Notifications to County Offices of Education that allocated $76 million in federal funds to contract, on behalf of Special Education Local Planning Areas (SELPA) in their counties, with the appropriate mental health agency to provide specified mental health services.
-We anticipate that these funds will provide urgent relief to ensure that students receive needed services via existing interagency agreements in accordance with state and federal law [Chapter 26.5 of Division 7 of the California Government Code sections 7570-7590, 34 CFR 300.704(b)(4)(iii)] .
+In keeping with how funds have been dispersed in the past, the California Department of Education (CDE) prepared and sent Grant Award Notifications to County Offices of Education that allocated $76 million in federal funds to contract, on behalf of Special Education Local Plan Areas (SELPA) in their counties, with the appropriate mental health agency to provide specified mental health services.
+We anticipate that these funds will provide urgent relief to ensure that students receive needed services via existing interagency agreements in accordance with state and federal law [Chapter 26.5 of Division 7 of the California Government Code sections 7570-7590, 34 Code of Federal Regulations (CFR) 300.704(b)(4)(iii)] .

 The TRO gives substance to the CDE’s belief that county mental health (CMH) agencies remain responsible for carrying out their requirements to serve students with disabilities who are eligible to receive services under AB 3632 provisions and your local interagency agreements.
 In my previous communication with you, I provided the relevant legal citations for your reference.
 I also informed you that the CDE is contemplating serious action, up to and including all available administrative and judicial actions, if necessary.

 The CDE’s primary interest and responsibility is to ensure that the special education and related services documented in a child's individualized education program (IEP) are provided by the responsible parties.
 Continuation of services is vital while the specifics of funding are resolved either through the courts or through legislative action.